jsvine/pdfplumber/README.md

     - `object_type`: "char" / "anno"

 - `line`:
-    - `pageid`: Page ID on which this line was found.
+    - `page_number`: Page number on which this character was found.
     - `height`: Height of line.
     - `width`: Width of line.
     - `x0`: Distance of left-side extremity from left side of page.